post2web/DDSCaseStudy1/Analysis.md

 We have talked about different groups as classified by the Organization of Economic Cooperation and Development (OECD).
 There are five different groups.
 They are the high income and member of the OECD, the high income and non-member OECD, the upper middle income, the middle income, and the low income groups.
-Now for us to look if there is a difference between being a member of the OECD makes a difference the only way we can do that is by comparing the the average incomes of the high income OECD to the high income nonOECD, since they are the only groups with a counter part.<br/>
+Now for us to look if there is a difference between being a member of the OECD makes a difference the only way we can do that is by comparing the average incomes of the high income OECD to the high income nonOECD, since they are the only groups with a counterpart.<br/>

 ```r